 Auchnerran occupies 1,030 acres (417 ha) of hill-edge land near Logie Coldstone on Deeside in Aberdeenshire.
 It is located on the edge of a bowl-shaped geographical feature known as the Howe of Cromar.

-- The farm lies adjacent to 12,300 acres (5,000 ha) of heather moorland owned by Dinnet Estate.
+- The farm lies adjacent to 12,300 acres (5,000ha) of heather moorland owned by Dinnet Estate.

-- The SLDTs include the right to claim all available subsidy; basic payment, and other support for maintaining sheep grazing to benefit the moor’s conservation.
+- Agricultural short limited duration tenancies (SLDTs) have been secured for both the farmland and moorland grazing.
+These include the right to claim all available subsidy: basic payment and other support for maintaining sheep grazing to benefit the conservation of the moor.

 Click on the cropping map below to see what we're doing on the farm: